engineervix/cookiecutter-wagtail-vix/README.md

 ## What is this ❓

-This is my take on creating a reusable (and heavily opinionated) [Wagtail 2.10](https://docs.wagtail.io/en/stable/releases/2.10.html) / [Django 2.2](https://docs.djangoproject.com/en/2.2/releases/) project skeleton using [cookiecutter](https://github.com/audreyr/cookiecutter).
+This is my take on creating a reusable (and heavily opinionated) [Wagtail 2.10](https://docs.wagtail.io/en/stable/releases/2.10.html) / [Django 3.1](https://docs.djangoproject.com/en/3.1/releases/) project skeleton using [cookiecutter](https://github.com/audreyr/cookiecutter).

 This cookiecutter template is mostly a reflection of my personal preferences.
-It does, however, try to employ best practices, for example, the [12-factor-app](https://12factor.net/) and [Daniel Greenfeld’s **Cookiecutter Django** framework](https://github.com/pydanny/cookiecutter-django).
+It does, however, try to employ "best practices", for example, the [12-factor-app](https://12factor.net/) and [Daniel Greenfeld’s **Cookiecutter Django** framework](https://github.com/pydanny/cookiecutter-django).
 I also got a lot of ideas from some excellent wagtail-based projects, primarily [bvspca](https://github.com/nfletton/bvspca) and [bakerydemo](https://github.com/wagtail/bakerydemo).

 Notwithstanding the foregoing, it is nowhere near perfect, and thus remains a work in progress.
 Contributions and suggestions for improvement are welcome.